telamon/bare-notcurses/README.md

 #### `const plane = new Plane(notcurses, options = {})`

-Creates a new plane on the `Notcurses` instance
+Create a new plane on the `Notcurses` instance

 Options: